rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M18_Integration_between_Azure_DevOps_and_Teams.md

 1. In the Microsoft Teams window, in the lower left corner, click the **Apps** icon.
 This will open the **Apps** pane.
 1. On the **Apps** pane, in the **Search all apps** textbox, type **Azure Pipelines** and, in the list of apps, click **Azure Pipelines**.
+1. Click **Add**, again go to **Apps**, in the **Search all apps** textbox, type **Azure Pipelines** and, in the list of apps, click **Azure Pipelines**.
-1. On the **Azure Pipelines** panel, click the down facing arrowhead directly to the right of the **Add** button and, in the dropdown list, click the **Add to a team** entry.
+1. On the **Azure Pipelines** panel, click the down facing arrowhead directly to the right of the **Open** button and, in the dropdown list, click the **Add to a team** entry.
 1. On the **Set up Azure Pipelines for a team** panel, in the **Search** text box, type **Tailwind Traders**, in the list of results, select the **Tailwind Traders > General** entry, and click **Set up a bot**.
 You will be redirected automatically to the post view in the **General** channel of the **Tailwind Traders** team.
-1. In the list of posts in the **General** channel of the **Tailwind Traders** team, open **New conversation** and post  **@Azure Pipelines**, press the **Enter** key, and review additional messages posted by the bot:
+1. Open **New conversation** and click on **Azure Pipelines** icon in the chat menu it will popup **Azure Pipelines** window, then click on sign in.
+Sign with the credentials provided in environmental details page. click **Accept** to accept the permission requests for accessing your Azure DevOps subscription.
+1. In the same **Azure Pipelines** window click on **Setup** and in the popup window select your organization and project **Tailwind Traders** then click on continue.
+Once it is completed you will get the following response in General tab:

     ```
-    Here are some of the things you can do:
+    👋  Hi!
+Let's start monitoring your pipelines
-    subscribe [pipeline url/ project url] - Subscribe to a pipeline or all pipelines in a project to receive notifications
+    Subscribe to one or more pipelines or all pipelines in a project with: @Azure Pipelines subscribe [pipeline url/ project url]
-    subscriptions - Add or remove subscriptions for this channel
-    feedback - Report a problem or suggest a feature
-    signin - Sign in to your Azure Pipelines account
-    signout - Sign out from your Azure Pipelines account
+    To see what else you can do, type @Azure Pipelines help
     To know more see documentation.
     ```
 #### Task 2: Subscribe to the Azure Pipeline notifications in Microsoft Teams